-A reproduction of Leonardo's computer was built by IBM in the 60s, but the original could not work due to excessive friction and the first mechanical calculator can be attributed to the German scientist Schickard in 1623.
+A reproduction of Leonardo's computer was built by IBM in the 60s.
+The original could not work due to excessive friction and the first mechanical calculator can be attributed to the German scientist Schickard in 1623.
 His calculator was destroyed by a fire in 1640 and was Pascal who finally succeeded in make a working adding machine.
-In 1673 Leibniz designed a sophisticated computer while the architect Perrault had already designed a couple of years before a practical pocket calculator: the era of mechanical calculation was beginning.
+In 1673 Leibniz designed a sophisticated computer.
+The architect Perrault had already designed a couple of years before a practical pocket calculator.
+The era of mechanical calculation was beginning.

 The mechanical calculators, except the Olivetti Divisumma, are derived from inventions of 1600 and were built until the mid 70s.
 The history of computing is formed by hundreds of inventors that helped to create the basis for future developments.
 I am compelled to mention only the most important: it is impossible to mention them all.